kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 **Returns**

 * `serviceContext`: The [ServiceContext][servicecontext] representation of a service running in a Docker container.
-* `hostPortBindings`: The port spec strings that the service declared (as defined in [ContainerConfig.usedPorts][containerconfig_usedports]), mapped to the port on the host machine where the port has been bound to.
+Port information can be found in `ServiceContext.GetPublicPorts()`.
+The port spec strings that the service declared (as defined in [ContainerConfig.usedPorts][containerconfig_usedports]), mapped to the port on the host machine where the port has been bound to.
 This allows you to make requests to a service running in Kurtosis by making requests to a port on your local machine.
 If a port was not bound to a host machine port, it will not be present in the map (and if no ports were bound to host machine ports, the map will be empty).

-### addService(ServiceID serviceId,  Func(String ipAddr) -\> [ContainerConfig][containerconfig] containerConfigSupplier) -\> ([ServiceContext][servicecontext] serviceContext, Map\<String, PortBinding\> hostPortBindings)
+### addService(ServiceID serviceId,  Func(String ipAddr) -\> [ContainerConfig][containerconfig] containerConfigSupplier) -\> ([ServiceContext][servicecontext] serviceContext)
 Convenience wrapper around [EnclaveContext.addServiceToPartition][enclavecontext_addservicetopartition], that adds the service to the default partition.
 Note that if the enclave has been repartitioned and the default partition doesn't exist anymore, this method will fail.

 ### getServiceContext(ServiceID serviceId) -\> [ServiceContext][servicecontext]